jonathanmann/jonathanmann.github.io/_posts/2015-02-07-memoization-with-lazy-evalutation-in-haskell.md

 m_two_to_power 3
 {% endhighlight %}

-First the function, m_two_to_power, looks to the mapped sub-function, two_to_power, for a value.
+First the function, m_two_to_power, looks to the mapped sub-pattern, two_to_power, for a value.
+Since the input does not match the sub-pattern's base case, the n case pattern is evaluated for the input 3.
+{% highlight hs %}
+two_to_power 3 = m_two_to_power(3-1) + m_two_to_power(3-1)
+{% endhighlight %}
+Similarly, when the right leg of the sub-pattern is evaluated for the values of 2 and 1, we see the same recursive pattern, but, once we the input 0, something interesting happens:

+the base case is satisfied and now the first value in the two_to_power[0..] list has been evaluated.

+Moving up one level, when

 ### Step Table